egel-lang/egel/PITFALLS.md

 ## Overlapping usings

-When two namespaces `A` and `B` both define `foo` and both namespaces are opened, `foo` will be bound to either of them and the interpreter will not complain.
-But one might get a runtime error.
+When two namespaces `A` and `B` both define `foo` and both namespaces are opened, `foo` will be redeclared and give a runtime error.
 Handle with care.

 ```